aron-bordin/ArduinoLEDMatrix/README.md

 # Led Matrix

+#IMPORTANT
+### This library was moved to a new repository: https://github.com/aron-bordin/PNG-Arduino-Framework
+I'll update just the new repository.
+Check and star the .PNG Arduino Framework, there are more objects and Arduino components.
+This new repository has a better documentation.

 This is a helper class to work with [16x16 LED Matrix with Arduino](http://www.elabpeers.com/led-matrix-display.html).

 You can read the full tutorial here: https://bytedebugger.wordpress.com/2015/01/28/tutorial-how-to-use-dot-led-matrix-display-with-arduino/